 Lessons from a failed system

 Our schools are collapsing, hospitals are being failed and yet there’s more money being spent on them than ever, with nobody around to be held accountable.
 That’s the situation that our country has found itself in after years of contracts forged by Public Private Partnerships.
-Our infrastructure is costing taxpayers billions more than it’s worth, because of contracts that has private companies draining public funds year after year.
+Our infrastructure is costing taxpayers billions more than it’s worth (you can view the page) because of contracts that has private companies draining public funds year after year.

 Scotland has been entering PPPs since the early nineties, as a way to bring investment to the country’s infrastructure.
 The country’s limited ability to source funds for new projects meant that PPPs were a lifeline in getting projects off the ground, but decades on they have dramatically exceeded the costs of most projects financed by government funding.
 High interest rates, declining service standards, and lengthy contracts have put local authorities in more debt than ever before, having a knock-on affect on our public services.
 Projects considered failures can still benefit private companies greatly, with tax haven investors making millions off the currently empty, unfinished new Sick Kids Hospital in Edinburgh.The current interest on Scotland’s 84 Private Financing Initiative (PFI) contracts is currently projected to cost the government and taxpayers £11.5 billion, double the capital value of the of what they’re actually worth, paid over long contracts of up to 30 years.
 At Jubilee Scotland, we are proposing a new way of public financing that values the public over profit.